usgs/hazdev-broker/java/README.md

 The consumer client uses log4j for logging, an [example log4j properties file](config/consumerclient/consumerclient.log4j.properties) is included with the Hazdev-Broker Jar.
 For more information on configuring log4j, see [here](http://logging.apache.org/log4j/1.2/manual.html).

+**Using**

+To run the consumer client, run the command `java -jar hazdev-broker.jar consumerclient.config`.